libsbmlsim/libsbmlsim/README.txt

        WITH_JAVA     ... build with Java bindings
        WITH_PYTHON   ... build with Python bindings
        WITH_RUBY     ... build with Ruby bindings
+       WITH_CSHARP   ... build with C# bindings

-     Once you press [c] key, cmake will run the configure procedure and tries to detect SWIG, Java, Python and Ruby (depending on which language bindings you enabled).
+     Once you press [c] key, cmake will run the configure procedure and tries to detect SWIG, Java, Python, C# and Ruby (depending on which language bindings you enabled).
 Once the configuration is done, press [g] key and cmake will generate Makefile.
      After Makefile is generated, just run